 - You have your cash flow forecast calculated.
 The next step is to turn that into a cash flow projection.
 Think of adding a new expense like hiring a professional and evaluate how the added payroll expense will affect your cash flow over the next year.

 - The next step is to add this payroll expense into your financial forecast and use historical data to conclude how this added cost will influence your sales forecast.
 Anticipate how this added expense helps increase revenue.
 Is it going to encourage other staff member’s performance?
 How it will help in leveraging more business opportunities?

 - After getting a fair idea of these numbers, the next step is to use your sales and financial forecast data to create a cash flow projection.
 If that added expense helps increase cash flow, move forward with that.
 On the contrary, if there’s no increase in cash flow, don’t go for that expense.

 Noticeably, cash flow projections aren’t the perfect estimation, since it depends on various factors.
 However, it’s an effective way to get valuable information in order to make sound business decisions.

-Cash flow projections is useful determining the financial impact of business plans.
-If you’re planning to make any future changes in to your business, carrying out a cash flow projection can help you to ascertain you don’t run into unsound financial position.
+Cash flow projections are useful for determining the financial impact of business plans.
+If you’re planning to make any future changes into your business, carrying out a cash flow projection can help you to ascertain you don’t run into an unsound financial position.
 An accurate cash flow projection can help you and your business cash flow sustain positive and grow.